 I sent an angry email to the mayor last week about the condition of the roads in town.

-I have to send my Christmas gifts to Canada from Japan in early November.
-If I don’t they may not arrive before December 25th!
+I live in Japan so I have to send my Christmas gifts to Canada in early November.
+If I don’t they may not arrive before December 25th.

 *We apologize to someone for something